 For guys, one-armed hugs with a bit of back-slapping can be employed to show enthusiasm and companionship.
 English speakers may know this as a “bro hug.”

-How to say Goodbye in Spanish
+How to Say Goodbye in Spanish

 Adiós: You’ve probably heard “adiós” as the primary way of saying goodbye already somewhere.
 It’s similar to “goodbye” in English and is appropriate in many situations.
 You may use it when you don’t plan to see the person for a while (like when you leave a restaurant, for example).

-When you learn Spanish, you can use diós, or hasta luego (see you later) as your main expression to go with, but as with English, there are also many other ways to say goodbye.
+When you learn Spanish, you can use diós, or hasta luego (see you later) as your primary expression to go with, but as with English, there are also many other ways to say goodbye.
 Some examples are:

 As you can see, there are numerous ways to say hello and goodbye to someone in Spanish - and they often exceed the basic phrases you might have heard already.
 By using the above expression in the appropriate situations, you should be able to make a great first impression on your new acquaintances while being confident enough to speak freely.